Freak Weather

 Freak Weather is a 1999 American drama film directed by Mary Kuryla and starring Jacqueline McKenzie, Jacob Chase and Aida Turturro.
 It based on Kuryla's short story of the same name.

+Plot

+Penny, an unstable woman, is thrown out of her home by her abusive boyfriend Jimmi and spends the next 48 hours traveling around Los Angeles in her truck with her son to try and set things right.